dmd-program/dmd-100/README.md

 *Upon contribution to this document, please add your name to the list of contributors in the correct order.*

 ## Contributing
-Anyone can recommend additions or alterations to this book.
+Anyone can recommend additions or alterations to this course.
 Please, submit a [pull request on github.com](https://github.com/dmd-program/dmd-100-sp17) or file an issue in the [issue queue](https://github.com/dmd-program/dmd-100-sp17/issues).